paavanc/GiftCard/README.md

 we find the best combination.

 Assumptions:
-Assume the file and target are the right formats and in order.
+Assume the file and target are in the right formats and in order.

 Important files:
 /src/main/java/com/giftcard/price/manager/impl/GiftCardManagerImpl.java - source code